Frequently Asked Questions

 Refugees who are being sponsored under this programme do not spend any time at Āhuru Mōwai o Aotearoa, the Māngere Refugee Resettlement Centre, and are instead resettled straight into the community.

-The orientation to New Zealand will be the responsibility of the approved sponsor organisation with the support from HOST, who will develop orientation materials to assist and coach Approved Sponsors through this process.
+The orientation to New Zealand will be the responsibility of the Approved Sponsor with the support from HOST, who will develop orientation materials to assist and coach Approved Sponsors through this process.

 We regularly update the website with new information and resources, and continue to add responses to your questions so check this space regularly.